nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

-12. Enter the ex mode command sequences as shown below:
+12. The desired ex mode command sequences are as shown below:

     (i). `:1,10s/cnt/count/g`